What is this guide?

 Challenge #2: Selling to committees rather than individuals

-Manufacturers, like other B2Bs, rarely sell to just a single individual.
+As you know, manufacturers, like other B2Bs, rarely sell to just a single individual.
 Instead, they sell to a committee—especially when products are complex and expensive.
 There’s usually one decision-maker and at least one influencer who is impacted by the purchase, and the influencer campaigns the decision-maker for or against a given product or service.

 If a company was looking for a specific piece of equipment to improve its packaging line, for example, the packaging line manager (the influencer) may recommend a new vendor’s packaging solution to their procurement manager (another influencer).